 California Northstate University College of Pharmacy (CNUCOP) is dedicated to educating, developing, and training individuals to provide competent patient-centered care.
 CNUCOP offers a progressive educational program that emphasizes active learning, direct patient care experiences, and the role of research in advancing the profession of pharmacy.
 The goal is to graduate highly skilled pharmacists who improve the well being of their patients, who contribute to the scholarship and research of pharmacy practice, and who promote the expanding role of pharmaceutical services in the health care system in a inter-professional context.

 Beginning Fall 2015, California Northstate University's College of Health Science's will offer graduating high school students two pre-pharmacy program options leading to a Doctor of Pharmacy (PharmD) degree.
-The Pre-Pharmacy Plus Program options include an accelerated 2 + 4 (2 years undergraduate + 4 years PharmD coursework) and a 3+4 (3 years undergraduate + 4 years PharmD coursework).
-High school applicants must apply for the accelerated program through the College of Health Science at http://healthsciences.cnsu.edu/
+The Pre-Pharmacy Plus Program options include an accelerated 2 + 4 (2 years undergraduate + 4 years PharmD coursework) and a 3+4 (3 years undergraduate + 4 years PharmD coursework) and a BS/PharmD program.
+High school applicants must apply for the accelerated program through the College of Health Science at http://healthsciences.cnsu.edu

 To advance the science and art of pharmacy.

 To utilize innovative active learning strategies in educating students and practitioners, advance the practice of pharmacy, and improve the health of Californians and beyond.

 Advancing our college, our goals, and our discipline.
 Caring about our students, our staff, our faculty, and our profession.
 Teamwork in teaching, learning, research, scholarship, and service.

 The following goals will help us accomplish our mission: